damjanlazic/tablic/README.md

 aboutTheGame.txt - Included here for convenience:

-This is the first version of tablanet or tablich game made in rudimentary python without any GUI It was at first meant as a simple excersize too improve my python skills, but as I tried to make it into a real game that one could play it turned out more complex.
+This is the first version of tablanet or tablich game made in rudimentary python without any GUI.
+It was at first meant as a simple excersize too improve my python skills, but as I tried to make it into a real game that one could play it turned out more complex.
 As I worked on it in my free time which was sometimes scarce, the project took me a long time to bring to the point where I have the rudimentary